 As the economy is shifting, it’s becoming less of a nanny’s market out there.

-I’m seeing more nannies vying for the same position, and I’m seeing more nannies who are available to begin new positions immediately.
+More nannies are vying for the same position, and more nannies are available to begin new positions immediately.

 When there are fewer available positions to compete for amongst your fellow job applicants, it’s important to make yourself stand out from the crowd.

-I will walk you through the steps of applying for the position, nailing the job interview, and what to do after the interview.
+Below, we’ll walk you through the steps of applying for the position, including preparation, your resume, the application, and your cover letter.

 Preparation